GetStream/vg/README.md

 ## Advantages over existing solutions

 The obvious question is why should you use it?
-What are the advantages over what you are doing now?
+What are the advantages over doing now?
 See the sections below matching what you use now.

 ### Advantages over `vendor` (with `dep` as dependency manager)